 On super jeep tours in winter you need to bring good winter clothing.

-NOTE: Tinna Adventure takes no responsibility on damaged clothing.
+NOTE: Tinna Adventure takes no responsibility for damaged clothing.

-Every trip is labelled in terms of difficulty, easy, medium, medium/hard or hard.
+Every trip is labeled in terms of difficulty, easy, medium, medium/hard or hard.

 Read and acknowledge the difficulty label on the tour that you book.

 Below are few add-on options and descriptions.
 While booking your service, after you choose the tour and travel dates, you will be given the option to add the add-ons listed below.

 In each tour, there are some add-ons available to make your visit even more enjoyable.

 Lunch-box: Prepared by Hotel Bláfell for day tours